 Veteran Education Benefits

 The OVMSA serves as the intermediary between students and the Department of Veteran Affairs (DVA).
 All students utilizing VA education benefits: Chapters 30, 31, 33, 35, and 1606 are required to contact the OVMSA.
 All students utilizing VA education benefits must complete a Request for Enrollment Verification (REV) each term.

 The process for utilizing military tuition assistance (TA) varies per branch.
 If assistance is needed in utilizing TA, contact your base education center before starting the semester.
 Recently, there have been changes in the policy for TA, so please verify with your unit education officer or representative at your base Education Center prior to enrolling.

-VA work-study employment is available to any VA education recipient who is enrolled at three-quarter time or more.
+VA work-study employment is available to any VA education recipient who is enrolled at three-quarter time or more as long as a position is available.
 Students may obtain employment at any VA approved facility.
 Interested students should contact the OVMSA.

 Parking & Transportation Services

 Public Safety/Parking & Transportation Building (first floor of parking garage)